 Serve the warm chapatis with your favourite curry dishes!

-If you like this plain chapati recipe, you might be interested in buying my book: The Takeaway Secret (2nd edition) is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.
+If you like this plain chapati recipe, you might be interested in buying my book: The Indian Takeaway Secret is packed full of over over 120 takeaway & fast-food recipes and is available to buy in kindle or paperback form here.